cdgco/GooGifs/README.md

 To test if your publisher key is set correctly, simply visit the "test.php" file in your browser.

+Note: Publisher Keys are not allowed to be set when deployed to Heroku.

 ##TODO

 * Fully Implement Giphy API